Liverpool v Aston Villa tickets | Premier League | Anfield

 Liverpool's historical dominance

 Anfield fortress: Liverpool have gone over 10 years without losing a Premier League home match to Villa at Anfield, with their last defeat coming in September 2014 (1-0, Gabriel Agbonlahor goal).
-Liverpool have won six of their last seven Premier League home matches against Villa.
+Liverpool have won seven of their last eight Premier League home matches against Villa.

-Villa Park success: Liverpool have won more Premier League games at Villa Park (14) than at any other away stadium, demonstrating their dominance at this venue.
+Villa Park success: Liverpool have won more Premier League games at Villa Park (14) than at any other away stadium, though Villa struck back with a 4-2 win there in May 2026.

-League records: Liverpool have won more league points (313, converting to three points for a win) and scored more league goals (332) against Villa than any other club - Villa is literally the team Liverpool have beaten most in their history.
+League records: Liverpool have won more league points and scored more league goals against Villa than against almost any other club - Villa are among the teams Liverpool have beaten most in their history.

 Memorable matches